NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 -   [PEP8](http://pep8online.com/)

+    I recieved a few warnings such as:
+    > `W292	10	44	no newline at end of file`
+    > `line too long (80 > 79 characters)`
+    > `trailing whitespace . . `

 -   [JSHint](https://jshint.com/)
     - I did not add the Stripe.js file, just the JS static file hosted on AWS.
 Once I ran my code into JSHint and this was the feedback:

         > Metrics- There are 10 functions in this file.
 Function with the largest signature take 0 arguments, while the median is 0.
 Largest function has 6 statements in it, while the median is 1.
 The most complex function has a cyclomatic complexity value of 2 while the median is 1.
 One undefined variable

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input+with_options)
+    - The feedback from this code validator wasn't brilliant as I had to ignore the errors from the Jinja templating system.
+For example, userpostsform.html, returned `1 warning, 3 errors` all due to Jinja.
+I passed my htmls into the validtor in any case.
+The main test was seeing the pages rendering via my own tests.

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
     * I added my css code into the valditor and it stated: